parsonsmatt/parsonsmatt.github.io/_posts/2017-07-27-inverted_mocking.markdown

 If we have our `mtl` or `Eff` or OOP mocking hats on, we might think:

 > I know!
 We need to mock our HTTP, database, and Redis effects.
-Then we can control the environment using mock implementations, and verify that the results are sound!
+> Then we can control the environment using mock implementations, and verify that the results are sound!

-Hmm.
 Let's step back and apply some more elementary techniques to this problem.
 I bet we can simplify our solution to testing.

 # Decomposing Effects

 The first thing we need to do is recognize that *effects* and *values* are separate, and try to keep them as separate as possible.
+This is a basic principle of purely functional programming, and we would be wise to take it's heed.
 Generally speaking, functions that look like:

 ```haskell
 doWork :: App ()
 ```

-are not functional.
+are not functional (in the "functional programming" sense).
 The only point to this is to run it for the effect it has on the outside world.
 We can tell just by looking at the type signature!
 So, let's look at what it does, and how we might test it: